2024 Republican Party Presidential Nominee Odds Tracker

 - The graphs below display the average odds to win the 2024 Republican party nomination

-- Ron DeSantis, Nikki Haley, and Mike Pence are the other early front-runners
+- Ron DeSantis, Nikki Haley, and Mike Pence are the other names at the top of the list in early 2023

 This page monitors the online betting odds to win the 2024 Republican Party presidential nomination.